 Is There Parking Available at the National Aquarium of New Zealand?

-Yes, there're parking options available for your visit.
-You won't encounter parking fees, as it's free on a first-come, first-served basis.
-Accessible spaces are also provided, so everyone's needs are considered.
+Yes, parking options are available for your visit to the National Aquarium.
+There are no parking fees, as spaces are free on a first-come, first-served basis.
+Accessible parking is also provided near the entrance for convenience.

 Can I Bring My Own Food and Drinks to the Aquarium?

-You can't bring your own food and drinks into the aquarium due to food policies.
-Instead, enjoy on-site options or use designated picnic areas outside for your meals while exploring the marine wonders.
+Bringing your own food and drinks into the aquarium is not permitted due to food policies.
+Instead, enjoy on-site dining options or use designated picnic areas outside for meals during your visit.

 Are There Any Discounts for Groups or Schools?